AlexRD-42/FdF/documents/checklist.md

 Linearly interpolate colors between vtx p0 and vtx p1 in draw lines

 # Pre-compute neighbour pairs for better cache prediction and eliminate branching
+But the slope of the line should be preseved when clamping If all points are outside of the draw region, no-op

 # Implement anti-aliasing
 # Implement motion smoothing